-And that is what I really appreciate about you just saying, taking action, because a lot of builders, they're afraid to take action and they're afraid to implement, and that's really what it comes down.
+And that is what I really appreciate about you just saying, taking action, because a lot of builders, they're afraid to take action and they're afraid to implement, and that's really what it comes down to.
 You have to be able to take action, implement.
 Otherwise, you can never hit that battleground.
-If you don't have your guns
+If you don't have your guns ready.

 And I think that was cool.